Updated June 9, 2023

 Software-as-a-Service (SaaS) is available on the Internet from Splunk Cloud.
 By choosing the Splunk Enterprise Security add-on, you can achieve a higher security level.
 This is free of charge for 7 days.
 This module boosts the anomaly detection rules with AI and includes additional intrusion remediation automated behaviour.

 Sagan is a free script-executing intrusion detection program.
 The main method of detection for Sagan includes log file monitoring, i.e. a host-based intrusion detection system.
 You will also get network-based detection facilities from this tool if you install snort and feed output from that sniffer packet to Sagan.
 Additionally, you can use Zeek or Suricata for feeding network data collected.

 Fail2Ban is an IPS alternative that is lightweight.
-It is highly recommended for the prevention from the brute force attack.
-This free software detects host intruders, so that log files are reviewed for signs of unauthorized behavior.
-The main use of fail2ban is to monitor the logs of network services which can be used to identify patterns in authentication failures.
+It is highly recommended for the prevention of a brute force attack.
+This free software detects host intruders so that log files are reviewed for signs of unauthorized behaviour.
+The main use of fail2ban is to monitor network services logs that can be used to identify patterns in authentication failures.

-Zeek has various features such as adaptability which means Zeek provides monitoring policies by using domain-specific scripting language.
+Zeek has various features such as adaptability, which means Zeek provides monitoring policies by using a domain-specific scripting language.
 Zeek aims at highly efficient networks.
-Zeek is flexible meaning it does not restrict specific techniques and it does not depends on signature methods of security.
+Zeek is flexible, meaning it does not restrict specific techniques, and it does not depend on signature methods of security.
 Zeek provides efficient archives to store log files which are created by inspecting every activity over the networks.
 On the application layer, it provides an in-depth analysis of the network using protocols.
 It is highly Stateful.

 6. Open WIPS-NG